jujuGthb/expense_tracker_frontend/README.md

+## Frontend README

 # Expense Tracker Frontend

-A modern, responsive React application for personal expense tracking with real-time charts, budget management, and intuitive user interface.
+A modern, responsive React application for personal expense tracking with real-time charts, budget management, and an intuitive user interface.

 ## 🚀 Features